 MEET THE EDITORS

 Barley publishes a wide range of award-winning, bestselling books for young adults.
-Some of her recent titles include the ALA’s Stonewall Book Award winner and We Need Diverse Books’ Walter Dean Myers Award Honor Book If I Was Your Girl by Meredith Russo and the New York Times bestsellers Caraval by Stephanie Garber and The Hazel Wood by Melissa Albert.
-Prior to joining Flatiron, Barley was an editor at HarperCollins Children’s Books and HarperTeen.
+Some of her recent titles include the acclaimed New York Times bestseller The Hazel Wood by Melissa Albert, the #1 New York Times bestselling Caraval series by Stephanie Garber, and the Stonewall Book Award winner and We Need Diverse Books/Walter Dean Myers Award Honor Book If I Was Your Girl by Meredith Russo, all of which were named to the American Library Association’s Best Fiction for Young Adults List.
+Barley started her career at Random House Children’s Books in 2007, and prior to developing a young adult fiction list for Flatiron, was an editor at HarperCollins Children’s Books/HarperTeen.

-CAROLINE BLEEKE, Senior Editor.
 Bleeke is acquiring literary and upmarket commercial fiction for Flatiron, with an emphasis on underrepresented voices, innovative structure and style, writing with a strong sense of place, and heart.
-Her list includes Anuk Arudpragasam’s The Story of a Brief Marriage (winner of the DSC Prize for South Asian Literature and finalist for the Dylan Thomas Prize), Anne Youngson’s Meet Me at the Museum (finalist for the Costa First Novel Award), Neel Patel’s If You See Me, Don’t Say Hi (a New York Times Book Review Editor’s Choice and an NPR Best Book of the Year), and Yangsze Choo’s The Night Tiger (a New York Times bestseller and Book of the Month selection).
-Forthcoming titles include Charlotte McConaghy’s Migrations, IMPAC Dublin Award finalist Angie Cruz’s Dominicana, White Review Short Story Prize winner Julia Armfield’s salt slow, and Gill Hornby’s Miss Austen.
-Bleeke worked previously at Alfred A. Knopf, and she holds a Master’s degree in Eighteenth-Century and Romantic Literature.
+Her list includes Anuk Arudpragasam’s The Story of a Brief Marriage (winner of the DSC Prize for South Asian Literature and finalist for the Dylan Thomas Prize), Anne Youngson’s Meet Me at the Museum (finalist for the Costa First Novel Award), Neel Patel’s If You See Me, Don’t Say Hi (a New York Times Book Review Editor’s Choice and an NPR Best Book of the Year), New York Times bestselling author Yangsze Choo’s The Night Tiger, and forthcoming titles from IMPAC Dublin Award finalist Angie Cruz and White Review Short Story Prize winner Julia Armfield.
+Bleeke was previously an editorial assistant at Alfred A. Knopf, and she has a Master’s degree in Eighteenth-Century and Romantic Literature.

 Due to the overwhelming number of unsolicited manuscripts, proposals and query letters we receive daily, it is our house policy not to read them.
 We do not accept responsibility for loss or damage to, or return of, unsolicited manuscripts; unsolicited materials you send to us will be recycled or otherwise discarded.
 We regret that we cannot read your material.
 If you would like additional information about publishers and literary agencies that do read unsolicited manuscripts, we recommend that you consult Literary Marketplace, a reference work published annually and available in many public libraries.